dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Attribution AI/Code attribution AI.md

 ?
 What about if the price was determined by the value calculation, rather than being fixed ?

 Could do a study of the psuedo code deduplication and stack ranking using open source projects.

+## What is the value of a prompt ?
+This cannot be measured in the prompt itself, as it may contain the deepest wisdom, but the value of the outputs between the prior and the later are the result.
+For example, some tests that score the old prompt badly should first be introduced, then the new prompt shown to pass these tests, so the old one is rescored with some additional requirements that degrade its score.